-Jebel al Harim Mountain Tour – Take a 4WD tour of Jebel al Harim in the Hajar Mountains.
-See fish and trilobite fossils etched into the rock walls and catch an amazing sunset.
-Get a glimpse of villagers trekking down the mountains.
-Book your tour here!
+✅ Jebel al Harim Mountain Tour – Take a 4WD tour of Jebel al Harim in the Hajar Mountains.
+I did drive up Jebel Harim and it is so cool!
+You’ll see fish and trilobite fossils etched into the rock walls and catch an amazing sunset at the peak.
+Catch a glimpse of local villagers trekking down the mountains.
+BOOK YOUR MOUNTAIN TOUR HERE!

-Full Day Dhow Cruise – This full-day excursion guides visitors through the clear blue waters of Musandam.
+✅ Full Day Dhow Cruise – Prefer the ocean to the mountains?
+This full-day excursion cruises visitors through the incredibly blue waters of Musandam.
 See dolphins and snorkel with fish, or just enjoy the stunning scenery!
-Lunch provided.
-Book your tour here!
+Lunch is provided.
+BOOK YOUR DHOW CRUISE HERE!

-Khasab City Tour – This tour guides you through the city’s highlights, like the Fort of Khasab, dating back to the 16th century, which now showcases traditional Omani handicrafts.
-Also, the Khasab Castle showcases traditional Omani life, including thatch huts that you are free to explore.
-Book your tour here!
+✅ Khasab City Tour – This tour takes history buffs through the city’s highlights, like the Fort of Khasab, dating back to the 16th century.
+Today it showcases impressive, traditional Omani handicrafts.
+At the Khasab Castle you’ll learn all about traditional Omani life, including thatch huts that you are free to explore.
+Book your tour BOOK YOUR CITY TOUR HERE!

 Where is Musandam, Oman?